ashutoshmjain/gita/src/mathuraChap07.md

 `Maharishi` thanked the king for the statue.
 And also asked for more favor - `Maharaj` you know there is a haunted island in `Yamuna` across our `Ashrama`.
 I am here to seek permission to do penance on the island - undisturbed.

 You don't need my permission for that `Maharishi`.
-From this day on, the island belongs to congregation. - Kind said in a decisive tone that reflected inner resolve of `Maharishi`
+From this day on, the island belongs to congregation - king said in a decisive tone that reflected inner resolve of `Maharishi`

 In Sanskrit such an action is called `Nishchyatmak` - beyond doubts.
 The intent of the action represents the resolve - `Nishchaya`.